Teaching teenagers can be difficult but extremely rewarding! The traditional “How was

 Connecting with teens can be difficult but don’t give up!
 It can be very rewarding, and I know the students appreciate having you in their lives!

 Like what you read here?
 There’s so much MORE to explore and learn with Kidding Around Yoga.
 Check out our website for our live and online teacher trainings, Yoga Alliance-approved 95-hour RCYT trainings, specialty online courses, original music, merchandise, and beyond!
-KAY even offers an online specialty course designed specifically for people who want teach teens and tweens the lifelong skills and benefits of a yoga practice (TeenKAY).
+KAY even offers an online course to help you teach teens and tweens the power and peace a yoga practice can provide (TeenKAY).